 So since I couldn’t get the Brad Pitt look, then next was to go for the Jack Ryan look.
 So I searched around and stumbled upon the Seiko SRP269.
 The size was ideal and the dial had a similar look.
 Also the crown was bigger than your typical Seiko 5s which is rather nice.
 So I went hunting for it but again, it seems this was an out of production model but luckily for me there was one person selling it new on eBay.
 I probably bought the last remaining piece.
 That one was the Seiko SRP269J1, the J at the end indicates that this was made in Japan as opposed to the K which is normally made in Malaysia.

 There is a PVD version of this watch but the dial and finishing of the original case doesn’t look that nice.
 So I have imagined that the black coat mod would look rather nice on the SRP269J1.
 So I researched around and narrowed down that I would either go for DLC(Diamond-Like Carbon Coating) or Cerakote.
 Cerakote is a coating use for firearms and is supposedly very durable but I was worried about the thickness and heard that it can chip off.
 So I went looking for someone who can do the DLC mod and found some but their prices were very steep.
 I only knew Yobokies sell watch parts but I found out apparently he does DLC coating services as well.
 So I contacted Harold from Yobokies and indeed he can do the mod that I wanted.
-So I bought and sent the watch straight to him and I didn’t get to see the original watch in person.
+So I bought and sent the watch straight to him in Hong Kong and I didn’t get to see the original watch in person.
 Here’s the mod for the watch.

 1) Bead blast the case for a matte finish

 3) Change the date wheel to black background